Chancellorship of Gordon Brown: 1999

 The budget took place during a period of continuing economic expansion, shortly after the launch of the Euro currency on 1 January 1999, and at the tail end of the dot-com bubble.
-During 1998, net public sector debt stood at £361.2 billion, 35.6 per cent of GDP.
-Interest rates had declined rapidly over the previous twelve months from a peak of 7.5 per cent in June 1998 to 5.5 per cent by February 1999, whilst inflation during 1998 was recorded at 1.6 per cent (CPI) and 3.4 per cent (RPI).
+During 1998, net public sector debt stood at £361.2 billion, 35.6% of GDP.
+Interest rates had declined rapidly over the previous twelve months from a peak of 7.5% in June 1998 to 5.5% by February 1999, whilst inflation during 1998 was recorded at 1.6% (CPI) and 3.4% (RPI).

-A new starting rate of income tax at 10 per cent was to be introduced in April 1999.
-Basic rate income tax was to be reduced from 23 per cent to 22 per cent in April 2000.
+A new starting rate of income tax at 10% was to be introduced in April 1999.
+Basic rate income tax was to be reduced from 23% to 22% in April 2000.
 The budget also abolished the married couple's allowance for under-65s and MIRAS mortgage interest relief from April 2000.
-Child tax credit was to be introduced and employer national insurance contributions cut by 0.5 per cent from April 2001.
+Child tax credit was to be introduced and employer national insurance contributions cut by 0.5% from April 2001.
 Stamp duties on property were to be raised.
-A Climate Change Levy was scheduled for the 2001-02 fiscal year.
+A Climate Change Levy was scheduled for the 2001–02 fiscal year.

 2000

 The millennium year witnessed Britain's major trading partners, particularly the US and several European economies, enter economic difficulties as part of the early 2000s recession.
 The dot-com bubble burst, though fallout in the United Kingdom was limited.
-During the autumn, UK fuel protests occurred due to rising petrol prices.During 1999, net public sector debt stood at £364.4 billion, 34.3 per cent of GDP.
-Interest rates had showed greater stability in comparison to the previous year, rising from 5 per cent in June 1999 to 6 per cent in February 2000 where it remained for the rest of the year.
-Inflation abated further during 1999 which recorded 1.3 per cent (CPI) and 1.5 per cent (RPI).
+During the autumn, rising petrol prices drove UK fuel protests.
+During 1999, net public sector debt stood at £364.4 billion, 34.3% of GDP.
+Interest rates showed greater stability in comparison to the previous year, rising from 5% in June 1999 to 6% in February 2000, where it remained for the rest of the year.
+Inflation abated further during 1999 which recorded 1.3% (CPI) and 1.5% (RPI).

-The basic rate of income tax was to be reduced from 23 per cent to 22 per cent from April 2000.
+The basic rate of income tax was to be reduced from 23% to 22% from April 2000.
 The married couple's allowance for under-65s and MIRAS mortgage interest relief was to be abolished from April 2000.
 Fuel duty was to be frozen in real terms.
-Excise duties on cigarettes were to increase by 5 per cent above inflation.
+Excise duties on cigarettes were to increase by 5% above inflation.
 Stamp duties were to be raised.
 Tax credits and income support were scheduled to be increased.
 Large increases in NHS spending were forecast.
-The Climate Change Levy was to be reduced before its introduction in April 2001, with the concomitant cut in employer national insurance contributions instead limited to 0.3 per cent instead of 0.5 per cent.
+The Climate Change Levy was to be reduced before its introduction in April 2001, with the concomitant cut in employer national insurance contributions instead limited to 0.3% instead of 0.5%.